GavinHuttley/tib/source/cogent3/statistical_tests.rst

     x = (44.4, 45.9, 41.9, 53.3, 44.4, 44.1, 50.7, 45.2, 60.1)
     y = (2.6, 3.1, 2.5, 5.0, 3.6, 4.0, 5.2, 2.8, 3.8)

-Compute the Pearson product-moment correlation coefficient and it's |pvalue| (taken from the :math:`t`-distribution assuming the degrees of freedom equals n-2).
+Compute the Pearson product-moment correlation coefficient and its |pvalue| (taken from the :math:`t`-distribution assuming the degrees of freedom equals n-2).

 .. jupyter-execute::